UX

 When polished UI still masks a weak journey

-I’ve worked on products where the design had clearly been through multiple rounds of .
-Every element felt intentional.
-But when you stepped back and looked at the as a whole, it became clear that users were still navigating something shaped around the organisation rather than their own goal.
+On products where design had clearly been through multiple rounds of , every element felt intentional.
+But when you stepped back and looked at the journey as a whole, it became clear that users were still navigating something shaped around the organisation rather than their own goal.

-In one case, a had been simplified visually to the point where it looked almost effortless, but it still required multiple inputs that weren’t necessary at that stage.
+In one case, a flow had been simplified visually to the point where it looked almost effortless, but it still required multiple inputs that weren't necessary at that stage.
 Users moved through it, but with hesitation.
-The design made it look simple, the made it feel otherwise.
+The design made it look simple.
+The made it feel otherwise.

 Key takeaway